Tenino, Washington: 19th-century beginnings

 The city was officially incorporated on July 24, 1906, but Tenino existed as a rural community since the mid-19th century, the area containing a population of approximately 170 people by 1870 and the site fully platted in 1873.
 Initially, American settlers were attracted to the open prairies created and maintained by local natives through controlled burns to cultivate camas root, a staple food source.
 Records indicate the initial settlers' community centered on the prairie approximately 1/2 mi south of the present town.
 Early residents named their first post office and school "Coal Bank", in the 1860s, a reference to a nearby coal outcropping.
 It was later renamed Tenino.

 The railroad ended at Tenino for a time after Northern Pacific underwent financial difficulties, making the town the final passenger and freight stop on the line to Olympia.
 Timber production and manufacturing, as well as agriculture and mining, were early economic factors in Tenino, contributing to the community's growth.
 The largest part of the local economy was the quarrying of sandstone.
 Numerous buildings in Tenino's early days of formation were built of sandstone.

 The area was rich in sandstone and part of a geologic layer known as the McIntosh Formation.
 By the late 19th century, a number of sandstone quarrying companies began shipping the stone as a construction material for large buildings on the West Coast.
 Buildings that used Tenino sandstone withstood two catastrophic events, the Great Seattle Fire of 1889 and the 1906 San Francisco earthquake, leading to the increase and popularity of the material.
-Eventually, Tenio sandstone was used in the construction of the Old Capitol Building and the old Thurston County Courthouse in Olympia, the rebuilt Seattle public library, the Mason County Courthouse in Shelton, the First Congregational Church, developed by Cameron Stone, in Tacoma, Denny Hall and the Theodore Jacobson Observatory at the University of Washington, the Pittock Mansion and the Pioneer Courthouse in Portland, Oregon, the Calvary Presbyterian Church of San Francisco and several US post office buildings, including at The Dalles, Oregon.
+Eventually, Tenino sandstone was used in the construction of the Old Capitol Building and the old Thurston County Courthouse in Olympia, the rebuilt Seattle public library, the Mason County Courthouse in Shelton, the First Congregational Church, developed by Cameron Stone, in Tacoma, Denny Hall and the Theodore Jacobson Observatory at the University of Washington, the Pittock Mansion and the Pioneer Courthouse in Portland, Oregon, the Calvary Presbyterian Church of San Francisco and several US post office buildings, including at The Dalles, Oregon.
 Additional buildings constructed with Tenio sandstone include the Portland Public Library and the Science Hall at Washington State University.
 The US Government also used stone from these quarries to construct jetties at Westport, Washington and elsewhere.